inchworks/picinch/README.md

 - Written in Go and may be deployed to a virtual machine using Docker, giving good performance, and easy setup.

 For more information see:
-- https://inchworks.github.io/picinch for documentation,including setup and configuration.
+- https://inchworks.github.io/picinch for documentation, including setup and configuration.
 - https://sconephoto.club for an example.